Siege of Medina: Siege

 These armies had elements of British and French officers attached to them who provided technical military advice.
 One of these officers was the famous T. E. Lawrence.
-Over the course of 1917-1918, the Arabs numerously attempted to sabotage the Hejaz Railway.
+Over the course of 1917–1918, the Arabs numerously attempted to sabotage the Hejaz Railway.
 Ottoman garrisons of the isolated small train stations withstood the continuous night attacks and secured the tracks against increasing number of strikes (around 130 major attacks in 1917 and hundreds in 1918 including exploding more than 300 bombs on 30 April 1918).
 The Arabs aided the British wherever they can, their efforts paved the way for the British annexation of the Levant.

-With the resignation of the Ottoman Empire from the war with the Armistice of Mudros between Ottoman Empire and Entente on 30 October 1918, it was expected that Fahreddin Pasha would also surrender.
+With the resignation of the Ottoman Empire from the war with the Armistice of Mudros between the Ottoman Empire and the Entente on 30 October 1918, it was expected that Fahreddin Pasha would also surrender.
 He refused and did not surrender even after the end of the war despite pleas from the Ottoman sultan.
 He held the city until 72 days after the end of the war.

 Conclusion

-The British eventually understood that they couldn't defeat Fahreddin Pasha with their military power.
+The British eventually understood that they could not defeat Fahreddin Pasha with their military power.
 Instead, they bribed some of the soldiers in his army, who then arrested him on 10 January 1919.
 Abdullah I of Jordan and his troops entered Medina on 13 January 1919.
 After the surrender, the Arab troops looted the city for 12 days.
-Overall 4,850 houses which were locked and put under seal by Fahreddin Pasha were opened forcefully and looted.
+Overall, 4,850 houses which were locked and put under seal by Fahreddin Pasha were opened forcefully and looted.

-About 8,000 (519 officers and 7,545 soldiers) men of the Turkish garrison were evacuated to Egypt after their surrender.
-Besides the evacuated some died of disease and others dispersed on their own to various areas.
+About 8,000 men (519 officers and 7,545 soldiers) of the Turkish garrison were evacuated to Egypt after their surrender.
+Besides the evacuated, some died of disease and others dispersed on their own to various areas.
 The weapons and ammunition of the garrison were left to the besiegers.